Renting vs Buying

 The following is a general guide only intended to give you some idea of annualized costs.

 *In addition to the above costs you will need to add whatever upkeep and financing costs apply to your situation and park model condition.
 Also, any telephone, internet, and cable TV services you decide to purchase.

-It seems the market has been strong enough to warrent rent increases every year that we have been reporting on the parks.
-A 5 to 10% annual hike in rents is quite common.
+It seems the market has been strong enough to warrent rent increases most every year that we have been reporting on the parks.
+A 5% annual hike in rents is quite common.
 So when budgeting your park model in a private park, renting the lot, you may want to account for these annual rent hikes.